Tutorial

 Using the target

-Let’s consider a project which wraps C++ logic with Python bindings.
-We need to add a CMakeLists.txt configuration file to add Python tests within the same directory.
-The Pytest command can be easily implemented using the add_test function:
+Let’s consider a project that wraps C++ logic with Python bindings.
+We need to add a CMakeLists.txt configuration file to include Python tests within the same directory.

 add_test(